Toyota Blizzard

-The Toyota Blizzard is a four-wheel-drive vehicle built by Daihatsu for Toyota from March 1980 into the 1990s.
-It was built by Daihatsu, with the first generation LD10 a version of the Daihatsu Taft and the second generation Blizzard (LD20) based on the Daihatsu Rugger.
+The Toyota Blizzard is a four-wheel-drive vehicle built by Daihatsu for Toyota from March 1980 to 1990.
+The first generation LD10 was a version of the Daihatsu Taft and the second generation LD20 was based on the Daihatsu Rugger.
+The Blizzard was exclusive to Toyota Vista Store locations.

 Blizzard (LD10)

 The LD10 Blizzard was launched in 1980 and is based on the Daihatsu Taft (also known as the Scat), and was replaced in 1984 with the LD20, based on the Daihatsu Rugger.
 The Blizzard was only intended for the Japanese domestic market.

 The Blizzard LD10 equipped with the naturally aspirated 2.2 (2188 cc) L diesel engine.
 The engines were originally coupled to a Toyota 4-speed manual transmission, while 1983+ models came with a 5-speed.

 It is a rare Toyota vehicle with less than a dozen known examples in North America.
 Visually very similar to the Daihatsu vehicles, they were rebadged by Toyota and utilize Toyota engines.